 On top of taking good care of yourself, the new year is the perfect time to start taking good care of your car!
-To keep you safe on the road in 2020, and save you some money along the way, these are our new year’s resolutions for every car owner.
+To keep you safe on the road this year, and save you some money along the way, these are our new year’s resolutions for every car owner.

 Give Your Car a Spring Clean

 We may have just celebrated the new year, but we might as well get a head start on some spring cleaning.
 Aside from keeping your car looking fresh, there are some additional benefits to giving your car a deep clean.

 Firstly, you’ll ensure you’re not carrying weight that you don’t need to.
 Not only will this help free up some space, but it’ll help put some dollars back in your pocket when you fuel up.
 For every 100 lbs you take out your car, your fuel economy increases by 1 – 2%.
 Once you’ve removed all the junk, you can use the extra space for light travel essentials such as an emergency kit or a first aid kit.